NikitaBoro/appointment-manager/README.md

 # Hair And Nail Salon Appointment Manager

-Hair And Nail Salon Appointment Manager is a web application designed to simplify the process of scheduling and managing appointments.
-Built with FastAPI for the backend and Streamlit for the frontend (MongoDB for the database will be added in the future).
-This application provides functionality for user authentication, appointment booking, and administrative controls.
-Users can create, update, and delete their appointments, while administrators have additional capabilities to manage users and view all appointments.
+Hair And Nail Salon Appointment Manager is a web application designed to simplify the process of scheduling and managing appointments for hair and nail salons.
+Built with FastAPI for the backend, Streamlit for the frontend, and MongoDB as the database, this application provides functionality for user authentication, appointment booking, and administrative controls.
+Users can create, update, and delete their appointments, while administrators have additional capabilities to manage users, view, update, and delete all appointments.

 ## Features